 - Part of the benefit of composting in bins is that your piles are reduced in size.
 Without cover, regular turning, and getting oxygen to the insides of your piles, you won’t reduce the size as much and it all takes longer.

 This pipe is about 5 inches in diameter – and it has holes to help aerate the compost.
 No need to jam this into the compost, you can create a pile around the pipes.

 - Keep your compost damp, not wet.
-If you live in the desert, you may need to add some water.
+You may need to add some water if you live in the desert.

 - It’s totally OK to use your compost bin for eggshells, coffee grounds, hay bits, organic garbage, banana peels, and even hair from a clip job on your horse!
 Don’t add any meat or oils you are good to go.

 This compost area is just a big pile, and it takes infinitely longer to break down as it’s not cared for.

 - The point of doing all this (turning weekly, keeping damp, covering the compost) is creating a great environment for all of the microbes to eat the organic matter and break it down.
 This creates the heat, and the nice fertilizer in the end.

 - Your compost should not smell.
 It also won’t attract flies.
 If you smell ammonia or see a bunch of bugs, you need to adjust the moisture by letting it dry out a bit and turning it more frequently.

 This is a small compost bin, about the width of a tractor, that is turned about once a week so covering is not “mandatory.”